Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 How to get there:

-Without some preparation or a guide, you might miss a lot — the carvings aren't always obvious on the rock face.
-We recommend studying a map of the petroglyphs beforehand or going with a knowledgeable guide.
+Without a guide or some prep work, you’ll miss a lot — the carvings aren’t always obvious.
+We recommend studying a map of the petroglyphs in advance or going with a guide.

-Buddhist reliefs carved into the rocks at Tamgaly-Tas Buddhist reliefs and ancient petroglyphs at Tamgaly-Tas
+Buddhist reliefs on the Tamgaly-Tas cliffs Buddhist reliefs and petroglyphs on the Tamgaly-Tas cliffs

 Distance: 120 km from Almaty, ~2 hours